ropensci/phylogram/README.md

 ### Installation
-`phylogram` is currently only available as a development version, with a stable release available on CRAN shortly.
+`phylogram` is currently available as a development version, with a stable release available on CRAN shortly.
 To download the package from GitHub you will first need to ensure you have a C/C++ compliler and the [devtools](https://github.com/hadley/devtools) R package installed.